Table of Contents

 Political culture, a concept closely associated with Almond and Sidney Verba, plays a central role in the system-maintenance model.
 It describes the set of values, traditions, attitudes, and ideas that influence the way people interact with and view the political system.

+a.
 Definition and Types of Political Culture:

 Almond and Verba identified three categories of political culture: